 Siddhartha Gautama's Early Life

-Siddhartha Gautama was born about 583 BCE, in or near what is now Nepal.
+The future Buddha, Siddhartha Gautama, was born in the 5th or 6th century BCE in Lumbini, in what is now Nepal.
 His father, King Suddhodana, was leader of a large clan called the Shakya.
 His mother, Queen Maya, died shortly after his birth.

 When Prince Siddhartha was a few days old, a holy man prophesied the Prince would be either a great military conqueror or a great spiritual teacher.
 King Suddhodana preferred the first outcome and prepared his son accordingly.
 He raised the boy in great luxury and shielded him from knowledge of religion and human suffering.
 The Prince reached the age of 29 with little experience of the world outside the walls of his opulent palaces.